Soham Chakraborty

-Soham Chakraborty (born 4 March 1984), is an Indian actor, producer, television personality and politician.
+Soham Chakraborty (born 4 March 1984) is an Indian actor, producer, television personality and politician.
 He has appeared in more than 100 Bengali films, as child artist (Master Bittu) and as male lead.
 He earned numerous accolades, including Uttam Kumar Awards, BFJA Awards and Star Jalsha Entertainment Awards.
 Chakraborty has a significant following in West Bengal, Assam and other adjacent states in India and Bangladesh.
-He is a member of All India Trinamool Congress.
+He is a member of Trinamool Congress.
 He contested 2016 West Bengal Legislative Assembly election from Borjora Constituency.